Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         !!! warning

             If you are using TWiLight Menu++ on your Nintendo 3DS and want to also use AKMenu-Next, do not copy over `BOOT.NDS` as this will overwrite the one TWiLight Menu++ uses.
-This however, will mean quitting a game using the nds-bootstrap hotkey menu will boot back into TWiLight Menu++ instead.

     1. From within the AKMenu-Next files, copy the following files/folders to your SD card root: